Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Fast-MIA Library

-Fast-MIA is compatible with Linux (NVIDIA GPUs), and provides setup instructions for environments using \texttt{uv}\footnote{\url{https://github.com/astral-sh/uv}}. uv is a fast Python library management tool written in Rust.
+Fast-MIA is compatible with Linux (NVIDIA A100 GPUs)\footnote{We also provide a Google Colab example for T4 GPUs.}, and provides setup instructions for environments using \texttt{uv}\footnote{\url{https://github.com/astral-sh/uv}}. uv is a fast Python library management tool written in Rust.
 All components are decoupled and version-controlled, ensuring that the framework remains adaptable as model architectures, evaluation methods, and datasets evolve.